scylladb/scylladb/docs/alternator/getting-started.md

 and running scylla cluster configured to expose the alternator port.
 This section will guide you through the steps for setting up the cluster:
 ### Get Scylla with alternator support from a docker:
-1. Because Alternator is still experimental and improves quickly, it is recommended to run the latest nightly build.
-Make sure you have the latest nightly image by running: `docker pull scylladb/scylla-nightly:latest`
+1. Because Alternator is still improving quickly, it is recommended to run the latest nightly build.
+Make sure you have the latest nightly image by
+   running: `docker pull scylladb/scylla-nightly:latest`
 2. Follow the steps in the [Scylla official download web page](https://www.scylladb.com/download/open-source/#docker) add to every "docker run" command: `-p 8000:8000` before the image name and `--alternator-port=8000 --alternator-write-isolation=always` at the end.